Camp Pendleton (Virginia): Future

 When the facility was created it was in a relatively remote, sparsely populated area.
 Since then, the City of Virginia Beach has grown and developed around it, leading to concerns over safety issues.
 Over time, hundreds of acres of land belonging to the camp have been sold to the city of Virginia Beach.
-The role of Camp Pendleton is also changing, as more National Guard training takes place at the much larger Fort Barfoot, lessening the importance of Camp Pendleton.
+The role of Camp Pendleton is also changing, as more National Guard training takes place at the much larger Fort Pickett, lessening the importance of Camp Pendleton.
 This has led to repeated requests by the City authorities to convert it to other uses, including complete or partial conversion to a state park.
 The findings of a report completed at the behest of the Virginia General Assembly on November 22, 1998 were that it was not feasible at that time to convert Camp Pendleton to a state park because of the demands of long-term planning, coordination with the federal government, and environmental reclamation.